zehnm/aoostar-rs/README.md

 ### Build

-A release build is highly recommended, as it significantly improves graphics performance:
+A release build is highly recommended, as it significantly improves graphic rendering performance:

 ```shell
 cargo build --release